swangchuk/glakemap-dev/README.md

 ## 3. Installing snappy package
 * Download and install SNAP software in your machine: http://step.esa.int/main/download/snap-download/
 * Configure Python to use the SNAP-Python (snappy) interface: https://senbox.atlassian.net/wiki/spaces/SNAP/pages/50855941/Configure+Python+to+use+the+SNAP-Python+snappy+interface
-	- **Note**: Strongly recommend to use SNAP and Python 2.7 64-bit installed in step 2 for the latter.
+	- **Note**: Strongly recommend to use SNAP 64-bit version and Python 2.7 64-bit installed in step 2 for the latter.

+## 3. Executing glakemap package
 1) Make glakemap package (..\..\glakemap-dev\glakemap) the current working directory.

 2) Open and edit the "config.py" file.
 Directions for How To are provided as comments.